bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 			* Performs very well on the training data
 		* Cons
 			* Unlike bagging and random forests, can overfit if number of trees is too large
+			* Slower than bagging / Random forest since trees are made sequentially and they're not independent

 * SVM
 	* Pros